RiSearcher/GeometRi.CSharp/README.md

 * __ParametricForm__ - return point on ellipse for given parameter 't'
 * __ProjectionTo__ - orthogonal projection of ellipse to plane or line
 * __IntersectionWith__ - intersection of ellipse with plane
+* __ClosestPoint__ - calculates the point on the ellipse's boundary closest to given point
 * __IsParallelTo__ - check if two objects are parallel
 * __IsNotParallelTo__ - check if two objects are NOT parallel
 * __IsOrthogonalTo__ - check if two objects are orthogonal